Road to Virginia

 The terrain was becoming hilly as I proceeded east toward the Appalachian Mountains.
 There were long stretches along I-40 where the road inclined or declined, and my little fully loaded pickup felt the pain.

 I stopped for gas at a convenience store in Knoxville.
 When I entered the store, a beautiful young woman with black hair and deeply tanned skin welcomed me.
 She seemed too pretty to be working at a Stop-n-Shop.
 While I browsed the store, I discovered two more gorgeous women stocking shelves with groceries.
 All three wore different styles of University of Tennessee t-shirts and tank tops.
 What are the odds that three beach babes were working at one crummy gas station?
 Maybe this is where the Baywatch gals work in the off-season, I thought, trying to amuse myself.
 I wondered if this was one of those hidden camera shows and I was the subject of an elaborate joke.
-But I continued shopping as though I hadn't noticed their beauty, or maybe I was always surrounded by this much glamor, and that one more gas station fully staffed with supermodels was just another day for me.
+But I continued shopping as though I hadn't noticed their beauty, or maybe I was always surrounded by this level of glamor, and that one more gas station fully staffed with supermodels was just another day for me.
 Hmmm.
 Maybe Knoxville is far enough?
 Perhaps I could get a job somewhere around here?
 No. Something is wrong.
-I better keep heading down the road.
+I better stick to the plan.
 If three educated beauty queens can't find a better job than this, there must be fewer jobs in Tennessee than in Texas.

 By the time I reached the Baileyton KOA, there was barely any light left in the sky, and after checking in at the headquarters, it was completely dark.
 I wore shorts and a T-shirt, but the air was chilly, so I put on my coat.
 I drove to my campsite and used the headlights of my truck to set up my brother's old tent one more time.
 It was too late to think about a fire.
 I had the ham sandwich, chips, and two beers for dinner and climbed into my sleeping bag.
 But I couldn't sleep - thinking about the next day's activities - meeting Jeff and others at Wells and Sons Builders.
 I relaxed a little and drifted off to sleep___

 I was on a train, traveling from somewhere to somewhere.
 An old couple was sitting across from me, and a young woman, holding a sleeping baby, was sitting on the seat beside me.
-The old gentleman wore an orange flannel shirt, overalls, and work boots.
+The old gentleman wore a fall-colored flannel shirt, overalls, and work boots.
 His wife was wearing a long black flowery dress with low heels.
 They seemed like decent folks, and they both wore big smiles.
 "Where are you folks from?"
 I asked.
 "We are from Morristown.
 We got a little house near the lake," said the old man.
 The woman nodded, with a smile still plastered on her face.
 "What is the fishing like in the lake?"
 I asked, trying to make conversation.
 "Well," the old man began, "When I was a boy, my grandmother used to fry up a big batch of chicken for Sunday dinner.
 We had mashed potatoes with gravy, corn, peas, and hot rolls.
 Sometimes she would bake an apple pie for dessert.
 My aunt and uncle lived just a few miles away and would join me and my mom and dad and two sisters.
 After dinner, my grandma would play the piano and we would all gather around and sing.
 It was a fun time.
 I always looked forward to Sundays."

 "Are you going to answer that boy's question, pa?" his wife interrupted.